Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 6) The Entity Area in general is restricted only to which areas a Corporation Personnel may access with their default keycard.

-*a) The Entity Area underground zone, the buildings leading to the underground zone, and all rooms in the underground zone are further restricted to only personnel ranking Classification - O, Security Personnel, Innovation Personnel internally ranking Novice Innovator or above, and personnel participating in a valid Innovation Personnel test, described in Article 3, Section 3.*
+*a) The Entity Area underground zone, the buildings leading to the underground zone, and all rooms in the underground zone are further restricted to only personnel ranking Classification - O, Security Personnel, Innovation Personnel internally ranking Novice Innovator or above, Regulations Personnel internally ranking Regulating Official or higher, to attempt the apprehending of any unauthorized personnel trespassing in the underground zone of the Entity Area, who has not been granted access, whether by rank, department, or temporary access by authorized personnel and personnel participating in a valid Innovation Personnel test, described in Article 3, Section 3.*

 *b) Chambers that house entities located in the Entity Area are restricted to relevant Security Personnel and Test Subjects participating in a valid Innovation Personnel test, described in Article 3, Section 3.*